Skip to Content

 Credit: Charlie Perlman

 Why would one of the most famous constitutional law scholars who is highly cited by the Supreme Court take the time to speak at a high school?
-For Akhil Amar, the answer is simple: educating young people about the Constitution is as important as influencing the Court if we want to ensure that our Republic continues to be a robust democracy.
+For Akhil Amar, the answer is simple: educating young people about the Constitution is as important as influencing the Supreme Court if we want to ensure that our Republic continues to be a robust democracy.

 Hackley’s dedicated alumni and administration made it possible for Akhil Amar to visit through the Jeffrey A. Libert ‘73 Endowment which provides support for projects and activities related to deepening an understanding of the intersection of race, law, and the U.S. Constitution.